New lenses may reveal how to slow nearsightedness in kids

 Summary

-This study looks at whether special spectacle lenses called Diffusion Optics Technology (DOT) lenses change the thickness of the choroid, a layer at the back of the eye.
-Researchers will measure these changes in 30 children aged 8 to 14 with normal vision.
-The goal is to understand how these lenses might help slow the progression of nearsightedness (myopia).
+This study tests whether special spectacle lenses called Diffusion Optics Technology (DOT) lenses can change the thickness of the choroid, a layer of blood vessels in the eye.
+Researchers will measure these changes in 30 children aged 8-14 with normal vision after wearing the lenses for 30 and 60 minutes.
+The goal is to understand how these lenses might help control myopia (nearsightedness) progression.

 Disclaimer